Animatron/player/doc/embedding.md

 <div id="player-target" anm-src="http://example.com/animation.json" anm-width="100" anm-height="200" anm-importer="animatron" /></div>
 ```

 That's it!
-Your animation should load from a start and be able to be played.
-If you need to precisely configure its appearance or logic, [see below][params-list] for a complete list of HTML arguments a Player may understand ("`div`" column), there's truly a lot ways to change things.
-For example, auto-playing your animation and disabling a _Play_ button will work like this:
+Your animation should load from the start and be able to be played.
+If you need to precisely configure its appearance or logic, [see below][params-list] for a complete list of HTML arguments the Player will understand ("`div`" column), there's truly a lot ways to change things.
+For example, auto-playing your animation and disabling the _Play_ button will work like this:

 ```html
 <div id="player-target" anm-src="http://example.com/animation.json" anm-width="100" anm-height="200" anm-importer="animatron" anm-auto-play="true" anm-controls="false" /></div>